adlinling/odin-recipes/README.md

 # odin-recipes
-A website project demonstrating knowledge in HTML
+A website project to help me learn Git and Github